Sylvia Plath

-Sylvia Plath (/plæθ/; October 27, 1932 – February 11, 1963) was an American poet and author.
-She is credited with advancing the genre of confessional poetry and is best known for The Colossus and Other Poems (1960), Ariel (1965), and The Bell Jar (1963), a semi-autobiographical novel published one month before her suicide.
-The Collected Poems was published in 1981, which included previously unpublished works.
-For this collection Plath was awarded a Pulitzer Prize in Poetry in 1982, making her the fourth person to receive this honor posthumously.
+Sylvia Plath (October 27, 1932 – February 11, 1963) was an American poet and author.
+She is credited with advancing the genre of confessional poetry and her works include The Colossus and Other Poems (1960), Ariel (1965), and The Bell Jar (1963), a semi-autobiographical novel published one month before her suicide.
+The Collected Poems were published in 1981, which included previously unpublished works.
+For this collection Plath was awarded a Pulitzer Prize for Poetry in 1982, making her the fourth person to receive this honor posthumously.

-Born in Boston, Massachusetts, Plath graduated from Smith College in Northampton, Massachusetts and then the University of Cambridge in England, where she was a Fulbright student at Newnham College.
-In 1959, Plath took a creative writing seminar with Robert Lowell at Boston University, alongside poets Anne Sexton and George Starbuck.
+Born in Jamaica Plain, Boston, Massachusetts, Plath graduated from Smith College in Northampton, Massachusetts, and then the University of Cambridge in England, where she was a Fulbright student at Newnham College.
+In 1959, Plath took a creative writing seminar taught by Robert Lowell at Boston University, alongside poets Anne Sexton and George Starbuck.
+Within this seminar, Plath, Lowell and Sexton, whilst starting with very different writing styles, each gravitated towards a new style of poetry dubbed confessional for its use of personal experience and its tendency to use a direct form of address.
 She married fellow poet Ted Hughes in 1956 in London.
-In 1957, they briefly moved to the United States, but moved back to England in winter 1959.
-Their relationship was tumultuous and, in her letters, Plath alleges abuse at his hands.
+In 1957, they briefly moved to the United States, but moved back to England in the winter of 1959.
 They had two children, Frieda and Nicholas, before separating in 1962.

-Plath was clinically depressed for most of her adult life and was treated multiple times with early versions of electroconvulsive therapy (ECT).
-She died by suicide in 1963.
+Critic Al Alvarez views Plath as part of a generation that helped establish a new artistic myth, in contrast to the Eliot generation, which championed the impersonality of art and the "extinction of personality".
+In his view Plath and her contemporaries fused their inner lives with their artistic output.
+Some in the feminist movement saw Plath as speaking for their experience, as a "symbol of blighted female genius".
+Plath suffered a lifelong battle with severe depression, often characterized as a bipolar-type illness, leading to multiple traumatic treatments with early model electroconvulsive therapy (ECT).
+She died by suicide at age 30 in London on February 11, 1963.